Skip to Content

 • They are not over-vigilant but instead go by the “what is mine is yours” attitude.

-Sociability in family dogs will make it easy to interact with their owners and family members.
-Not only that, but it also makes it easier and safer for the owner to welcome strangers in the home or meet unknown people outside the home.
+Sociability in family dogs will make interacting with their owners and family members easy.
+It also makes it easier and safer for the owner to welcome strangers in the home or meet unknown people outside the house.

 The Lab’s sociability is also why they don’t make good guard dogs.
-Although they have a loud bark, they are docile and readily make friends with everyone.
+Although they bark loudly, they are docile and readily make friends with everyone.

 Parents need to keep their children’s safety in mind when introducing a dog into their household.
 Fortunately, Labradors are typically great with children.

-Being good with children implies that your Labrador has high levels of patience and tolerance for children’s behavior.
+Being good with children implies that your Labrador has high patience and tolerance for children’s behavior.
 Besides, your child will be safe because Labradors do not manifest aggression signs unless provoked.

 Of course, any dog should always be supervised around kids, especially when one of the parties has little or zero previous exposure to the other party.